1. BigRentz

 Adaptive reuse is an important part of redeveloping cities over time.
 In the best cases, adaptive reuse projects retain timeless architectural styles while finding new spaces for people and businesses.
 Furthermore, these sorts of projects can help reduce the environmental impact of construction by reusing materials and avoiding demolition.

 In any case, all construction companies should consider adaptive reuse as a creative approach to solving building challenges.
-Old factories, theaters and office buildings are waiting all across the nation to become the most sought after new restaurants, apartment buildings, clubs and music venues.
+Old factories, theaters and office buildings are waiting all across the nation to become the most sought-after new restaurants, apartment buildings, clubs and music venues.

 Get the latest from the Think Big Blog delivered to your inbox.